jianzwang/logs/pages/structs.md

 - ((62376b0c-89da-4e0e-8e2a-5921d6cfca5d))
 - There is no way to define a struct that inherits the parent struct’s fields and method implementations.
 	- choose inheritance for two main reasons.
 One is for reuse of code:
-		- you can implement particular behavior for one type, and inheritance enables you to reuse that implementation for a different type.
+		- can implement particular behavior for one type, and inheritance enables you to reuse that implementation for a different type.
 			- can share Rust code using default trait method implementations
 			- can also override the default implementation of the method when we implement the trait
+	- to enable a child type to be used in the same places as the parent type.
+This is also called _polymorphism, which means that you can substitute multiple objects for each other at runtime if they share certaincharacteristics.